 Leisure Access Program

 The Leisure Access Program allows eligible low-income residents within the city to participate in City of Saskatoon leisure facilities and programs.
-The program includes unlimited admission to drop-in programs at the Leisure Centres, one registered program per year and complimentary tickets to the Nutrien Playland rides at Kinsmen Park.
+The program includes unlimited admission to drop-in programs at the Leisure Centres, one registered recreation program per year and complimentary tickets to the Nutrien Playland rides at Kinsmen Park.

 Who Can Apply